All Episodes

 Labor leaders are Democrats.

-Big labor leader, big Democrats.
+A big labor leader, big Democrats.

-Kirsten, you don't have a prayer.
+Kirsten, Kirsten, you don't have a prayer.

 You've got to get beautiful again.

-The implication clearly, you're not beautiful now.
+The implication, clearly, you're not beautiful now.

 And she's recounting how offended she was by this.

-Up next is Michael Wilbon.
+Up next, Michael Wilbon.

 Ray Rice and Greg Hardy and Ray McDonald, wife or spouse abuse.